×

 What do expats in Ceske Budejovice appreciate most about the local culture?

 "Expats in Ceske Budejovice appreciate the city's rich history and well-preserved architecture, which gives them a sense of living in a different era.
 They also value the local beer culture, as the city is home to the original Budweiser Budvar Brewery.
 The locals' love for outdoor activities, such as hiking and cycling, is another aspect that expats admire.
 They also appreciate the city's slower pace of life compared to larger cities, which allows them to enjoy a more relaxed lifestyle.
 The local cuisine, known for its hearty and flavorful dishes, is another aspect that expats in Ceske Budejovice enjoy.
-Lastly, they appreciate the friendliness and hospitality of the local people, who are always willing to help and make them feel welcome," wrote one member in Ceske Budejovice.
+Lastly, they appreciate the friendliness and hospitality of the local people, who are always willing to help and make them feel welcome," explained one expat living in Ceske Budejovice, Czechia.

 What do expats find most challenging?